jacobjohnsson/simulated-annealing/docs/README.md

 using simulated annealing.
 But before we define those things, we start with the
 encoding:

-A board of size 4 is represented with an array of numbers: [0, 1, 2, 3].
-board[i] encodes at which row the queens in column i is located.
+A board of size 4 will be represented with an array of numbers: [0, 1, 2, 3]. board[i] encodes at which row the queens in column i is located.
 For example, the board